ananya-gta/Coin-Flipping-Game/README.md

 **Steps of Execution**

-> 1. A player at random is picked to predict the coin flip
+> - A player at random is picked to predict the coin flip
-> 2. The player picked offers a prediction of a coin flip
+> - The player picked offers a prediction of a coin flip
-> 4. The coin is flipped and a result is provided
+> - The other player gets the other coin flip option
-> 5. A winner and loser is picked
+> - The coin is flipped and a result is provided
-> 3. The other player gets the other coin flip option
+> - A winner and loser is picked
-> 6. Offer to try again
+> - Offer to try again